ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

-While the auto-assigned DNS name for the load balancer is not customizable, you can add a Canonical Name (CNAME) record that points your preferred DNS name to the auto-assigned load balancer DNS name.
+While you can't customize the auto-assigned DNS name for the load balancer, you can add a Canonical Name (CNAME) record that points your preferred DNS name to the auto-assigned load balancer DNS name.

 For example, if your account number is `123456`, your load balancer is deployed in `dal09` data center and its name is `myapp`, the auto-assigned load balancer DNS name is `myapp-123456-dal09.lb.bluemix.net`.
 Your preferred DNS name is `www.myapp.com`.
 You can add a CNAME record (through the DNS provider that you use to manage `myapp.com`) pointing `www.myapp.com` to the load balancer DNS name `myapp-12345-dal09.lb.bluemix.net`.

-## What's the maximum number of virtual ports I can define with my load balancer service?
+## What's the maximum number of virtual ports that I can define with my load balancer service?
 {: #max}
 {: faq}
 {: support}

 While trying to create a load balancer service, you can define up to two virtual ports.
-You can define additional virtual ports after the service is created.
-The maximum number of virtual ports allowed is `10`.
+You can define extra virtual ports after the service is created.
+The maximum number of virtual ports that are allowed is `10`.

-## What's the maximum number of compute instances I can associate with my load balancer?
+## What's the maximum number of compute instances that I can associate with my load balancer?
 {: #faqs-max-instances}
 {: faq}

-While trying to create a load balancer service, you can configure up to 10 compute instances as back-end servers.
-You can define additional servers after the load balancer is created.
-The maximum number of back-end members allowed is 50.
+When creating a load balancer service, you can configure up to 10 compute instances as back-end servers.
+You can define extra servers after the load balancer is created.
+The maximum number of back-end members that are allowed is 50.

 ## Can my back-end compute instances sit on a subnet different from the load balancer's subnet?
 {: #faqs-back-end-instances}